Why is Overweight so Prevalent, and How Can it be Reversed without Diets and Willpower?*

 Habituation to Excess.
 Because many people experience an emptiness in their lives and jobs, they turn to excesses of stimulating activities such as driving their cars fast and recklessly, listening to music so loud that it damages their hearing, watching extremely violent movies and television shows, and eating large amounts of spicy, salty, highly stimulating food.
 The emptiness felt by many stems from many causes, one of which is an alienation from nature and the lack of an ability to express creative energy in their lives and in their jobs.

 Consequences of Habituation to Excess.
 The results of eating too much, eating too much of a particular nutrient such as protein or carbohydrate, drinking large amounts of liquids with meals, and eating a haphazard combination of foods** (which is difficult or impossible to properly digest) cause the stomach to become stretched and its lining to become inflamed.
-The result is that the volume of the is increased, and more food is required to fill it.
+The result is that the volume of the stomach is increased, and more food is required to fill it.
 This process is cyclic, and the volume and irritation of the stomach keeps increasing.
 To make things worse, when the stomach empties, the walls rub together (hunger pangs) and cause a feeling of discomfort.
 That discomfort is relieved by eating more food and, consequently, mistaken for hunger.† The result of all of these factors is a stomach that needs a lot of food often.

 Reversing Overweight.
 How can being overweight be reversed?
 In most cases, dieting does not work.‡ The start lies in learning about digestive limitations (chewing food, food-combining,* digestion times, the effect of drinking liquids with meals, and the effects of overeating).
 Next, it is important to pay attention to the feeling in the stomach when enough is eaten; most people disregard these cues and eat “for the mouth.”
 Re-education, not willpower, is the key.
 When you leave the table before your stomach is full, the food will be digested comfortably and optimally.
 After a few minutes, you will forget about eating.
 Over time, your stomach will slowly shrink to normal size.
 You will become comfortable when your stomach is empty because the causes of its irritation have been eliminated.
 Also, allowing your stomach be empty for extended periods of time will allow it to heal.
 Your weight will slowly normalize, and your health and looks will likewise benefit.
 Time and an understanding of and an attentiveness to the effects of the way you eat are the keys—not deprivation and the willpower to sustain it.